UKHO/taskmanager/docs/AutomatedUiTests.md

 ## Logging

 `Common.TestAutomation.Framework.Logging` contains SpecFlow hooks to automatically log Features, Scenarios and Steps as they are being run.
 It also takes screenshots on error and attaches them to the test run.
-Logs can be accessed from the test result.

-A `Log` method is provided for any further information that may need logging during test execution.